cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Function =</i>: function to calculate custom attribute value for each vertex
+         <i>Scalar function =</i>: function to calculate custom scalar attribute value for each vertex

-.. data:: delaunay_triangulation

-   *MeshLab filter name*: 'Delaunay Triangulation'

-   .. raw:: html

-      Calculate the <b>Delaunay triangulation</b> with Qhull library (http://www.qhull.org/html/qdelaun.htm).<br><br>The Delaunay triangulation DT(P) of a set of points P in d-dimensional spaces is a triangulation of the convex hull such that no point in P is inside the circum-sphere of any simplex in DT(P).<br> </p>

 .. data:: delete_all_faces